 But one thing you should never sacrifice to lower ping is your video game security — even though it can be tempting, don’t disable your gaming security software or VPN to achieve a faster connection.
 Instead, consider the following pointers to reduce ping, listed from the least to more painstaking sacrifices.

 1. Close background programs and applications

 By force closing these, you’re directing your device’s attention entirely toward what’s important: your game.
-You’re also minimizing your internet bandwidth because there are less programs and applications nursing off of its connection.
+You’re also minimizing your internet bandwidth because there are fewer programs and applications nursing its connection.
 Some common programs to consider closing include Spotify, Zoom, Netflix, and even Twitch, if you’re not live-streaming yourself.

 2. Temporarily disable updates

 Enabling automatic updates for software and applications is a great way to stay on top of your cybersecurity and ensure your devices are running optimally.
 Still, these updates can require a lot of your computer’s attention.
 For this reason, if you’re experiencing lag in video games, you might want to consider temporarily disabling your updates so that they don’t hinder your gameplay.
 Just be sure to enable them once you push pause for the day.